ossdhaval/mysite/source/while-coding/git-commands-notes.md

  Now you can remove your topic branch and drop the commits you didn’t want to pull in.

+ > Note: when you cherry-pick a commit, git essentially generates a new commit.
+And if the original commit had a signature (using -S), then new commit **will not** have that signature.
+If you want to add signature to new commit as well, use `-S` with cherry-pick as well.

 ### Reset a branch to be same as remote branch

  ```